Introduction:

 Ensuring the quality of your seafood starts at the point of purchase:

-- Check out the tags:
+- Check the labels:

 Fisheries circulation statistics: